Snyder School of Cinema & Media Arts

 Minimum Grade Point Average Requirements

-A minimum grade of C must be earned in all CMA major required courses.
+A minimum grade of C must be earned in all SCMA major required courses.
 Students may attempt to improve a grade lower than a C only one time by registering and retaking the specific course.
 Registrar approval is required in order to retake any course.
-Students will need to maintain a minimum 2.00 GPA across all degree requirements in order to stay in CMA.
+Students will need to maintain a minimum 2.00 GPA across all degree requirements in order to stay in SCMA.

 Dean